EinfachNeo/EinfachNeo/README.md

 # 👋 Hey, I'm **EinfachNeo**

-> 💡 *Code.
-Create.
-Break.
-Learn.
-Repeat.*

 Welcome to my GitHub profile!
-Here you'll find projects I've worked on — ranging from small resources and experiments to modern web apps and explorations of new technologies.
+Here you'll find projects I've worked on — ranging from small resources and experiments to slightly more complex ressources.

 ---

 ## 🚀 About Me

-- 💻 Hobby developer focused on **Gaming & Software Development**
+- 💻 Hobby developer focused on **Gaming/Modding & Software Development**
 - 🧠 Always curious about new tools, ideas, and best practices
 - 🛠️ I enjoy building clean, performant, and maintainable solutions
 - 🌱 Currently exploring my path and leveling up my skills